eric-blake/Bloom/README.md

 No unfixed bugs

 ## Deployment
  * The site was deployed to GitHub pages.
 The steps to deploy are as follows
  * In the Github repository, navigate to the Setting tab
  * From the source section drop-down menu, select the Master Branch.
  * Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the succesful deployment.

 ## Credits
  * The images on the Home, attractions and contact pages were taken from [Pexels](https://www.pexels.com/ "Pexels")
  * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/ "Font Awesome")
  * Information and tips on using CSS Flexbox and Grid from my mentor Mitko Bachvarov
  * The code to make the CSS flexbox was taken from [CSS-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/ "CSS-tricks" )
  * The code to make the CSS Grid was taken from [CSS-tricks.com](https://css-tricks.com/snippets/css/complete-guide-grid/ "CSS-tricks")
-    * instructions through-out project was taken from [Code Institute](https://codeinstitute.net/ie/ "Code Institute") Tutorials and Love Running project.
+ * Instructions throughout project was taken from [Code Institute](https://codeinstitute.net/ie/ "Code Institute") Tutorials and Love Running project.
  * Desription of walled garden in Attractions sections from [Wikipedia ](https://en.wikipedia.org/wiki/Walled_garden "Wikipedia")
  * The wireframe was created using [Mockflow ](https://mockflow.com/ "Mockflow")